- How have we chosen Lendlease as our partner?

 The Procurement Regulations are very clear that a company’s structure or tax arrangements are not in themselves sufficient reason not to award a contract.
 We looked closely at company structures during the procure process and found no valid reason that would prevent us from entering into an agreement with Lendlease.
 Provided a company is not in breach of its legal obligations in relation to its tax affairs, there are no grounds to exclude a bidder.

-Where the HDV does not need a cash contribution from the private partner of equivalent value to the council’s contribution of land at the time that the land transfers, rather than have unneeded cash sitting unused in the HDV accounts the private partner will instead make a binding commitment to provide that cash when it is needed.
-In the meantime, the council will receive interest on the difference between the value of its land contribution and the cash contribution already made by the private partner.
+Where the HDV does not need a cash contribution from the private partner of equivalent value to the council’s contribution of land at the time that the land transfers, rather than have unneeded cash sitting unused in the HDV accounts the private partner would instead make a binding commitment to provide that cash when it is needed.
+In the meantime, the council would receive interest on the difference between the value of its land contribution and the cash contribution already made by the private partner.
 More details on the HDV's financial arrangements can be found in the July 2017 Cabinet report.

 Were Lendlease instructed to remove cladding from buildings, or undertake other fire safety related remedial work in Melbourne by the authorities?